KitHat/substrate-rbac/design/README.md

 Pallets will need to check if user is authorized against some role.
 It is definitely not an extrinsic (as it is not a transaction), so we need to make a getter-ish function for this pallet that will check if user has this role.

-* `authorize(AccountId, RoleId) -> bool` -- checks if a user has this role.
+* `authorize(AccountId, &[RoleId]) -> bool` -- checks if a user has the role from the list of roles.
+It will allow pallet to check user for the list of roles who are allowed for some action.
 This is called `authorize` because it is intended to be called from other pallets and for them it is basically an authorization.

 ### Data Initialization